AzureCosmosDB/azurecosmosdb-mcp-chat-app/README.md

 ## Context

-As part of this repository, we are building a chat application totally hosted in Azure that will work as a chat application supporting Model Context Protocol (MCP) Servers hosted in Azure using Python.
-With this, you can get an idea about how to deploy a chat application integrated with MCP usi ng Azure resources.
-For the MCP client application we have `chainlit` and `gradio` versions, which are both Python libraries used to build AI and/or chat applications.
-These applications can be run locally or hosted as an Azure App Service..
-For the MCP Server, it can also be run locally, in Azure Container Apps, or in Azure Functions.
-This MCP Server has tools to help our agents insert and retrieval data from Azure Cosmos DB for NoSQL and handles authenticatio nvia Managed Identities.
+In this repo, we build a chat application that can be hosted locally or in Azure that works as a chat application supporting Model Context Protocol (MCP) Servers in Python.
+With this, you can get an idea about how to deploy a chat application leveraging tools in an MCP Server to interact with data stored in Azure Cosmos DB.
+For the MCP client application we have `chainlit` and `gradio` versions, which are both Python libraries used to build AI and chat apps.
+These apps can run locally or hosted as an Azure App Service.
+For the MCP Server, it can also run locally or in Azure via Azure Container Apps or Azure Functions.
+The  MCP Server has tools to help our agents insert and retrieve data from Azure Cosmos DB for NoSQL and handles authentication via Managed Identities.
+Note that this sample assumes that you use Azure OpenAI models to generate vector embeddings and the LLM to power your agents.
+IF you're using other models, you cane easily modify the code to your setup.

 ## Deploying the MCP Server